marykasp/JavaScript-bootcamp-colt/DOM/DOM-notes.md

 - load up a webpage, the DOM is created, all stored in the Document object
   - document.all property lists all the elements on the page- each element is itself an object

-- *selecting* an element, then perform a task on that element- manipulate that element
+*Selecting* an element, then perform a task on that element- manipulate that element

 - *HTMLCollection*: array like object that is not actually an array, HTML collection of objects
   - array methods do NOT work on this HTMLCollection, can access invidiual elements using index position bracket notation